gieseladev/andesite.py/README.md

     track_info = result.get_selected_track()

     # notice that we haven't called any sort of connect method.
 You can
-    # of course manually connect the client, but if you don't that's no
+    # of course manually connect the client, but if you don't, that's no
     # biggie because andesite.py will do it for you.
     await client.play(track_info.track)